schlys/Zelda-Game/README.md

 # Sprint 2
 Submitted on 10/2/21

 This was the intial creation of the basics of the Zelda game.
-We creates Link, Items, Enemys, NPCs, and Blocks.
+We created Link, Items, Enemys, NPCs, and Blocks.
 The screen shows a single Link, Block, Enemy, and Item.
 The controls for the game at this time are as follow:

 Player controls
 - Arrow and "wasd" keys should move Link and change his facing direction.